sathishjayapal/ai-projects/README.md

 npm run devserver
 ```

-Using a proxy the whole application is now accessible under `localhost:8081`.
+Using a proxy the whole application is now accessible under `localhost:3000`.
 All changes to the templates and JS/CSS files are immediately visible in the browser.

 ## Testing requirements

 Testcontainers is used for running the integration tests.
 Due to the reuse flag, the container will not shut down after the tests.
 It can be stopped manually if needed.

+Frontend unit tests can be executed with `npm run test`.

 ## Build